- Why do construction businesses need BOP insurance coverage?

 Why do construction businesses need BOP insurance coverage?

-For example, if a ladder falls onto a homeowner on a job site and they get injured, the general liability portion of a BOP would cover their injuries.
+If a ladder falls onto a homeowner on a job site and they get injured, the general liability portion of a BOP would cover their injuries.
+If a fire, theft or vandalism damages your office or tools, the commercial property portion of a BOP would help cover repair or replacement costs.

-Some examples of construction businesses that can benefit from a BOP include:
+Construction businesses that commonly carry a BOP include:

 - General contractors